marespadafor/drawingmaps/README.md

 - Use ggmap and ggplot2 to make some pretty maps
 - Discuss some ggplot2 related issues about plotting
 - Using sp to plot maps with different projections
-- Bonus: calculate distances and applications—if time allows us J
+- Bonus: calculate distances and applications

 Requirements: basic R knowledge (ggplot2 and tidyverse) or a lot of interest and willingness to learn!